 Bum: Hey, mister!
 Change?
 You got change?

-George Newman: Hey Stanley.
-How would you like your own TV show?
+George Newman: How'd you like to have your own TV show?